highchair/artinruins-com/_property/bonanza-pvd.md

   - url: bonanza-aerial-1997.jpg
     caption: 'Providence Historical Aerial Viewer 1997'

-imagescredit: Contributions by the RIHPHC, HABS/HAER, and aerials from the Providence Historical Aerial Viewer.
+imagescredit: Contributions by the RIHPHC, HABS/HAER, Traci Picard, and aerials from the Providence Historical Aerial Viewer.
 ---

 ### Reason for Demolition